mud2monarch/txngraphs/README.md

 This tool is built around reth DB, to solve the I/O problem, and includes visualization and measurement utilities to facilitate explorations.

 # Current Status
 *last ed.
-8/30/25*
+8/31/25*

 I aim to release a v0.1 of this tool.
 See feature list below.
-Currently estimating this will take ~100 hours at my level of expertise.
+This could take up to 3 weeks of full time work.

+**Key Insights:**
+- **CPU-bound workload**: 91-98% of time spent in parsing/filtering logic, not database I/O
+- **Reth database is incredibly fast**: Only 1-6% of time spent in system calls
+- **Linear scaling**: Performance scales predictably with block count
+- **Parallelization potential**: High CPU utilization suggests near-linear speedup possible with multiple cores

 # Feat. list (WIP)
-- Reorganize into clear modules
+- ~Reorganize into clear modules~
 - Parallelize reads
+  - Write benchmark script/infra, measure
+  - Parallelize get_transfers() reads
+  - Parallelize BFS reads per-tier (need a mutex, so more complicated)
+- TODO: look into: Why am I passing tokens as an `&[Address]`?
+- TODO: I'm propagating errors but basically not handling them at all.
+I think things just crash if there's an issue... need to fix that.
+Also, is using Anyhow a good idea?
+I kind of don't think so, it feels 'cheap'.
+Perhaps I should define my own error types at this point.
 - Look into SVG rendering perf
+- Expand reth source support to at least Superchain and ETH L1
+- Get Cryo and CSV connectors working or discard them
 - Good docs
 - Python API
 - ~Write the breadth-first search generic over a data source~